cakruege/runasnetonly/README.md

 # runasnetonly
 C# implementation of "runas /netonly" using CreateProcessWithLogonW

-with asynchronus stdinput and threaded stdout & stderror redirection
+with asynchronous stdinput and threaded stdout & stderror redirection

 Main idea (most of the source) from: